-In the past I had a hard time finding pomegranates that were as tasty as those I have eaten in Tamil Nadu and Kerala in India.
+In the past it has been difficult to get pomegranates that were as tasty as those in Tamil Nadu and Kerala in India.
 There, they are so flavoursome, sweet, served by the bowlful for breakfast, lunch and dinner.
-Here, early in the season, I would find only wild pomegranates in the shop.
+Here, early in the season, there were only wild pomegranates in the shop.
 Small, tart, hard, inedible.
-It was only later, much much later, I found some that approach the deliciousness of the fruit of India.
+It was only later, much much later, some became available that approach the deliciousness of the fruit of India.

-I love this salad.
-It is precious – time taken to shell the fruit, to roast the walnuts, to shell the pistachios, to chop the nuts.
+This is a precious salad – the, time taken to shell the fruit, to roast the walnuts, to shell the pistachios, to chop the nuts.
 It is precious in its vibrant red and green.
 It is precious in its wonderful ingredients.
 And it is so jolly gorgeous.

 Green Olive, Walnut, Pistachio and Pomegranate Salad